Strategy Driven Organization Change for Sustainable Profitable Growth

+Good execution begins with good strategy.
+A good strategy aligns with well diagnosed strategic issue and basic problem.
 A strategy may be defined variously as an approach to overcoming an obstacle; or a response to a challenge.
-A bad strategy is a strategy that does not define an approach/means to respond to a challenge (opportunity/threat) or solve a known problem.
+A bad strategy is a strategy that does not define an approach/means to respond to a challenge (opportunity/threat), or solve a known problem.
 It reflects an organization's failure to face the problem.
-The strategy does not align with well diagnosed strategic issue and basic problem.
 A good strategy is a mixture of policy and action designed to surmount a challenge/problem.

 This results in failure of strategic initiatives that define major efforts required to close identified strategic gaps so the organization can make progress towards its strategic goals.
 Poor implementation may result in weak strategic assets that do not close the strategic gap, and since execution takes place within the context of the implemented strategy, successful execution is unlikely.

 Bad decisions result in the wrong outcomes.
 Bad strategic decisions are strategic decisions whose outcomes result in business failure/decline.
 Bad decisions may result from incomplete or short-circuited decision processes.

 Strategic decisions are among the main means through which management choices are actually realized.
 They are difficult or expensive to reverse because they substantially alter (and irrevocably so in the short run) the relationships between the decision makers' organization and customers, competitors, etc. The decision's outcomes are usually contingent on effects - the behavior of other actors affected by the decisions and outcomes.
 These recursive relationships between decisions, decision outcomes, and effects on other actors' behavior make strategic decisions messier and more complex than operations decisions.